 In this blog post, we explore five housekeeping tools that will ease the pressure on staff, revolutionize your housekeeping department, and provide your team with consistency and clarity on a day-to-day basis.

-There is currently a staff shortage in the hospitality industry in the aftermath of the COVID-19 pandemic.
+There is currently a staff shortage in the hospitality industry in the aftermath of the pandemic.
 As hotels, restaurants, and other facilities try to re-open and get back to business, not having enough staff on hand causes things to feel limited and doesn’t allow for growth.

 A staff shortage isn’t the only problem – it’s not impossible to find people to work.
 What’s harder is finding individuals with the right skills.
 You might find that new employees need a bit more training than you’re used to, but that’s not necessarily a bad thing.

 In this blog post, guest contributor Adrian Johansen shares with you some tips to help you train your new hires and get them service-ready.

 The Covid pandemic initially caused major upheaval for hospitality businesses globally with business closures and staff being furloughed or losing jobs.
 Many of those businesses are now faced with the difficulty of finding and recruiting staff due to a global hospitality skills shortage as they attempt to open again and resume operations.

 There are many factors contributing to the current skills shortage, many of which are beyond the direct control of managers or owners.
 An aspect where you can make a significant difference is finding people from service industries or students with a natural flair for hospitality and providing training in hospitality so they become confident, engaged, and loyal hospitality workers and employees that will stay with you for the long term.

 Hospitality is an industry for those who love customer service.
 When recruiting, it is important to find people who have some instincts about how to serve guests.
 They will also need access to high-quality, regular training to ensure that they adhere to your hotel, bar, cafe, or restaurant’s high standards.